 By hovering the product previews, you can see the information that is delivered in the search output (including basic information like ID, name, brand, category and technical information like text match score)

-NOTE: The weights are only set for test purposes in order for you to find the desired settings and are not automatically transferred to Typesense.
+NOTE: The weights are only set for test purposes for you to find the desired settings and are not automatically transferred to Typesense.
 You can set the same weights in Typesense manually when implementing.

 More search features and settings will be added to the solution continuously.